pnsn/GFAST/ShakeAlertBranch.md

 /usr/lib64/libxml2.so.2 installed on dev systems.
 Many files reference libxml/{*}.h files which are provided by the libxml2-devel package on RHEL and libxml2-dev on Ubuntu.

+Centos install of libxml2 and libxml2-devel install xz and zlib-devel as dependencies.

 ### HDF5